Rugby union

 Rugby union football, commonly known simply as rugby union or often just rugby, is a close-contact team sport that originated at Rugby School in England in the first half of the 19th century.
 Rugby involves running with the ball in hand.
 In its most common form, the game is played between two teams of 15 players each, using an oval-shaped ball on a rectangular field called a pitch.
-The field has H-shaped goalposts at both ends.
+The pitch has H-shaped goalposts at both ends.
+The objective of the game is to score more points than the opposing team by scoring tries, conversion kicks, penalties, and drop goals.
+It is one of the two major codes of rugby football, the other being rugby league.
+(Note: American football and Canadian football are both broadly speaking evolutions from the rugby codes - the Canadian Football League in particular evolved specifically from the Canadian Rugby Union (not to be confused with Rugby Canada which governs rugby union in Canada), and maintained rugby in its name as late as 1967 when the organisation changed its name, and the name of its sport, definitively.
+However, the forward pass rules in both sports now differentiate the gridiron games to such an extent as not to be considered 'rugby codes' except in a broader sense.

+Other hand in ball games, including private school sports such as the Eton Wall Game are not usually referred to as rugby, which is considered specific to games evolved from the game played at the private Rugby School.)

 Rugby union is a popular sport around the world, played by people regardless of gender, age or size.
 In 2023, there were more than 10 million players worldwide, of whom 8.4 million were registered.
 World Rugby, previously called the International Rugby Football Board (IRFB) and the International Rugby Board (IRB), has been the governing body for rugby union since 1886, and currently has 116 countries as full members and 18 associate members.